hackximus/NewbieShell/README.md

 #### Impersonation - Keyword #I

 If you have found any credentials during the attack, you have the possibility to generate a new shell with these credentials using NewbieShell.
 The system will ask for the username, password and domain.
 If there is no domain, this line can be left blank.

+#### Persistence - Keyword #P

+After a disconnection, the program tries to reconnect to the attacker.
+A timeout period can be defined for this.
+After this time the program sends a new request to the attacker.

 ## Future